lem0n4id/todo-app/README.md

 ## Setup and run

-Make sure you have python inslled
+Make sure you have python installed

+Terminal - bash (commands differ for cmd)

 1. Set up virtualenv
     ```bash